penseipublicidade/website/docs/controls/barchart.md

 ### `from_y`

 Specifies a starting position of a rod on Y axis.

-Default is `0`.
+Defaults to `0`.

 ### `to_y`